 •The Whitewater Equestrian Center is located on N.C.
 281 South near Sapphire.
 Short-term boarding is available as well as guided trail rides along old logging roads.
 Call (828) 966-9646 or go to www.funhorsebackriding.com.

-•For those interested in taking part in, or viewing, horse-related competitions, a variety of events are held throughout the year at the Western North Carolina Agricultural Center, located just down N.C.
+•For those interested in watching or participating in horse-related competitions, a variety of events are held throughout the year at the Western North Carolina Agricultural Center, located just down N.C.
 280 in Fletcher.
 The agricultural center has more than 600 permanent stalls, one indoor and three outdoor warm-up rings, while competitions are held in the 65,000-square-foot McGough Arena.
 For more information, call (828) 687-1414 or go to www.wncagcenter.org.
-For more information about all local activities, go to www.transylvaniaexplorer.com.